nhahub/NHA-022/README.md

   />
 </div>

+As part of **"Huawei Developer Competition Northern Africa 2025"**, We used Huawei OBS and Huawei ECS, To use Huawei OBS other than Azure Data lake go to `backend/model.py` at the end of the file and uncomment or comment based on want you want to use (Azure data lake or Huawei OBS).
+The system was also deployed on both Huawei ECS and Azure VM.

 ##### what Pavement-eye offers ?

 1. A fast, reliable, and sustainable method for automatically detecting cracks using image processing—reducing manual effort and operational costs.